plotly/dash-labs/docs/demos/dashdown_multi_page/pages/MarkdownAIO/overview.md

 - It is not possible pass code directly to `MarkdownAIO`.
 This eliminates the risk of executing code supplied by a malicious user at runtime from a callback.

 - By default, the embedded code will not be executed.
-The `exec_code` prop must be set to `True` for the code to run.
+The `exec` prop must be set to `True` for the code to run.

 To learn more about creating secure Dash apps, please see [this discussion](https://community.plotly.com/t/writing-secure-dash-apps-community-thread/54619/)